StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

   Query rewrite means that when executing a query on base tables with materialized views built on, the system automatically judges whether the pre-computed results in the materialized view can be reused for the query.
 If they can be reused, the system will load the data directly from the relevant materialized view to avoid the time- and resource-consuming computations or joins.

   From v2.5, StarRocks supports automatic, transparent query rewrite based on the SPJG-type asynchronous materialized views.
+The SPJG-type materialized views refer to materialized views whose plan only includes Scan, Filter, Project, and Aggregate types of operators.

   > **NOTE**
   >
-  > Asynchronous materialized views created on base tables in a JDBC catalog do not support query rewrite.
+  > Asynchronous materialized views created on base tables in a [JDBC catalog](../data_source/catalog/jdbc_catalog.md) do not support query rewrite.

 ## Decide when to create a materialized view